 Do you know a current or former military service member who could benefit from starting a CaringBridge site to keep loved ones updated on their mental and physical health?
 If so, share this link with them: www.CaringBridge.org/military-service/.

-During his health journey, Tomo Riley used CaringBridge to update his family and friends and the Ways to Help section of his site to activate a GoFundMe campaign for financial support.
+During his health journey, Tomo used CaringBridge to update his family and friends and a GoFundMe campaign for financial support.
+CaringBridge has partnered with GoFundMe to allow families to easily raise money in times of medical need.
+You can either start a personal fundraiser directly from your CaringBridge site or link an existing GoFundMe campaign to your CaringBridge site.
+Let your friends and family know that you need their financial support through journal posts and direct them to contribute by going to the Ways to Help section of your CaringBridge site.
 Tomo received his cancer care at University of Minnesota Health.
 Thanks to leading cancer research backed by scientists at Masonic Cancer Center, University of Minnesota, Tomo had access to advanced care options for his rare cancer.
 As part of an academic medicine practice, University of Minnesota Health doctors also hold faculty positions at the renowned University of Minnesota Medical School.